Louis Brisson: Beatification

 The informative process for the beatification opened on 11 February 1938 and this was later finished on 15 December 1949.
-His spiritual writings received theological approval on 1 March 1955.
+The process for the approval of his spiritual writings began on 22 March 1950, and they were approved on 1 March 1955.
 The documentation accumulated from these two processes were sent to the Congregation for Rites but were held in Rome until 6 October 1995 when the Congregation for the Causes of Saints validated both processes via a decree.
 The Positio came to the C.C.S. in 1998 while theologians approved it on 25 November 2005 as did the C.C.S. later on 29 September 2009.
 Pope Benedict XVI titled Brisson as Venerable on 19 December 2009 after issuing a decree that recognized the late priest lived a model life of heroic virtue according to the cardinal and theological virtues.

 The miracle for beatification was investigated in Guayaquil from 20 June 1981 until 27 July 1981 but did not receive formal validation from the C.C.S. until 7 March 2008 at which point a medical panel of experts approved the miracle on 10 February 2011.
 Theologians likewise approved it on 7 June 2011 as did the C.C.S. members on 13 December 2011.
 Benedict XVI approved this healing to be a legitimate miracle on 19 December 2011 and thus approved that Brisson would be beatified.
 Cardinal Angelo Amato presided over the beatification on 22 September 2012 on the pope's behalf; more than 3000 people attended the service with 1500 people watching it on television screens in Brisson's birthplace.

 The current postulator for this cause is Madeleine-Thérèse Dechambre.